 Submitting Proposals for the Business History Conference Annual Meeting: A Roadmap to the Process

-Prepared by Edward Balleisen, Associate Professor of History and Public Policy, Duke University, and 2014 BHC Annual Meeting Program Chair
+Prepared by Edward Balleisen, Duke University, 2014 BHC Annual Meeting Program Chair

 Adopted by the BHC Board of Trustees, April 2014